Real photo of Jesus, an original photo of Jesus, Jesus own selfie

 More than one hundred years ago, on 28th May, 1898 an amateur Italian photographer, Mr. Secondo Pia, took the first photograph of the image on the Shroud of Turin.
 He was startled by the resulting negative on which was a perfect positive image of a very noble looking man.

 The photos below show on the left: what the actual image on the cloth looks like and on the right: what the negative of the image on the Shroud fo Turin looks like.
 The photo on the right is a negative of the negative image on the shroud, thus a negative of a negative, that is 2 negatives, gives a positive.

 Ever since Mr. Secondo Pia took the first photograph of the shroud in 1898, the Shroud of Turin has been the subject of intense scientific study.
 A negative image is what appeared on developed films (negatives) back in the days of 35mm photography.
-No one could understand how a perfect, full length negative image of a human body could be formed on an ancient piece of linen cloth.
+No one could understand how a perfect, full length negative image of a human body could be imprinted on an ancient piece of linen cloth.
 Scientists found it difficult to accept the fact that it was a miracle, but to date no one has been able to find an explanation.
 When the scientists did investigations with very modern sophisticated instruments, even more surprising facts emerged.
 They discovered that the image on this ancient cloth is more than just an ordinary photo negative, it also has digital information from which 3D images could be made.
-Many other surprising findings were also made, as detailed below.
+Many other surprising facts about the Shroud of Turin were also discovered, as detailed below.